-Colby Coombs – 9 Days with broken bones
+Colby Coombs – 9 days alone up a mountain with broken bones

 Time stranded: 9 Days